From Quantum Relative Entropy to the Semiclassical Einstein Equations

-This expression is equal to the energy momentum tensor for a classical solution $\phi$ and coincides with \cite[Eq.
-(6.7)]{KW:1991hadamard}.
-More significantly, this correspondence establishes an identification between the relative entropy and the energy flux along the Killing flow through $\mathcal{H}_B^\mathcal{R}$ as discussed in \cite[Sec.
-6.4]{KW:1991hadamard}, see also \cite{DAngelo:2021bhre}.
-This connection is particularly noteworthy because it provides a mathematically rigorous quantum field theoretic formulation of the energy flux $\delta Q$ that Jacobson employs in his thermodynamic derivation of the Einstein equations \cite{Jacobson:1995eos}.
+This expression is equal to the energy density $T^\mathrm{cl}_{UU}$ of a classical solution $\phi$, see \cite[Eqs.
+(6.7) and (6.37)]{KW:1991hadamard}.
+We also refer to \cite[Eq.
+(1.18)]{Casini:2019qst} and \cite[Eq.
+(74)]{KPV:2021ea} for related arguments.
+Most importantly, this correspondence establishes an identification between the relative entropy and the energy flux along the Killing flow through $\mathcal{H}_B^\mathcal{R}$ as discussed in \cite[Sec.
+6.4]{KW:1991hadamard}, see also \cite{HI:2019new,KPV:2021ea,DAngelo:2021bhre}.
+This connection is particularly significant because it provides a quantum field theoretic formulation of the energy flux $\delta Q$ that underlies Jacobson's thermodynamic derivation of the Einstein equations \cite{Jacobson:1995eos}.

 \paragraph*{The Semiclassical Einstein Equations.} Having established the equality between the relative entropy and the energy flux across a local Rindler horizon, Jacobson’s argument \cite{Jacobson:1995eos} applies: The flux $\delta Q$ is proportional to the horizon entropy variation, which is, in turn, proportional to the variation $\delta A$ of the surface area of the horizon cross section $\mathcal{S}$.
 This is indeed consistent with Ref. \cite{KPV:2021ea}, where the relative entropy between coherent excitations is proportional to the surface area $A(\mathcal{O}) \leq A(\mathcal{S})$ of a local patch $\mathcal{O} := \mathrm{supp}(f)\cap\mathcal{S} \subset \mathcal{S}$ of the cross section of any spherically symmetric future outer trapping horizon, and with Ref. \cite{DFGMMP:2024dS}, where the relative entropy between coherent states on de Sitter horizons is directly proportional to the average variation of the respective horizon cross section area.
 In light of this, we formulate the relation between the information theoretic energy flux and the geometric area variation more precisely as follows.